Hengle/Folkvangr/Pipeline/FAQs.md

 The story is not intended to be a grimdark misery fest.
 There will be moments of humor to counterbalance the dramatic moments.

+### Will content be cut?
+Undoubtedly.
+The current game outline would need to be split into at least three parts to be remotely feasible for a small team to ever hope to complete.
+More editing will reduce the game to a manageable scale if there is more progress made towards that goal.
+For now, the animated trailer is the main focus.

 ### Inspiration and Influences?

 **Prose Edda:** Mythology References

+**Icelandic Sagas (Grettis Saga, Njáls Saga, Laxdæla Saga, Egils Saga, Gísla Saga, Hrafnkels Saga)** Narrative Themes

 **The Hero with a Thousand Faces by Joseph Campbell:** Monomyth